The ’Fancy Like Applebee’s’ Commercial Must Die

 Ayy, that’s how we do, how we do, fancy like, oh

 Those lyrics were an especially easy pull, because believe it or not, this song actually once existed independent of the Applebee’s ad.
-Written and performed by stereotypical country man Walker Hayes, “Fancy Like” spent eight weeks (and counting) at number one on the Billboard Country Music charts.
+Written and performed by stereotypical country man Walker Hayes (by which I mean he looks like an ex-athlete with a comfortable life in the ‘burbs who smiles a lot), “Fancy Like” spent eight weeks (and counting) at number one on the Billboard Country Music charts.
 It racked up 50 million plays on Spotify, and that was all before Applebee’s decided to turn it into an annoyingly ubiquitous ad.
-You read that correctly: this motherfucker wrote an ode to Oreo shakes on spec!
+You read that correctly: this motherfucker wrote an ode to Oreo shakes on spec.

 And then there’s the ad itself, which consists of a food montage intercut with a series of people dancing to the Applebee’s song.
 If I had to choose a worst moment, I’d probably go with the triptych boomerang of the cowboy man butt shaking to the infectious Applebee’s music: